This article provides the steps to enable guest authentication with Facebook and Google+.

 3. Activate Third Party Authentication Method

-Under Hotspot, select the third party authentication methods that you wish to activate.
-Enter the ID and Secret for the selected app(s).
+Under the Settings > Guest Control > Hotspot section, select the third party authentication methods that you wish to activate (Facebook and Google).
+Enter the ID and Secret for the selected app(s) as configured in those platforms.

-Under Access Control, add the following list of public IPs that Facebook uses:
+Under Access Control, add the following public IPs that Facebook uses to the Pre-Authorization Access list:

 5. Test the Guest Network